 Standard 4.1 defines "marketable title" without discussion as to the purpose for which the title examiner is examining title.
-Practically, "marketable title" may mean different things in oil and gas practice than in the area of residential real estate or commercial lending.
-However, few oil and gas title examiners would feel comfortable explaining to a client that the title opinion did not include certain comments and requirements that would usually have been made but were omitted because the oil and gas practice requires a "less perfect title."
+Practically, "marketable title" may mean different things in oil and gas or commercial lending practice than in the area of residential real estate.
+However, few oil and gas title examiners or lenders examiners would feel comfortable explaining to a client that the title opinion did not include certain comments and requirements that would usually have been made but were omitted because the oil and gas practices and lending practices require a "less perfect title" (a/k/a "defensible title").
 Most examiners have come to the conclusion that an examiner should not make a decision for the client as to the degree of marketability required in an opinion.

 While Standard 4.1 is good as a case citation for many authorities defining marketable title, it does not affect the day-to-day examination of title.
 Once the title has been examined, and all defects and potential defects have been brought to the attention of the client, the Standards may be helpful in determining what curative steps are required given the purpose of the title opinion.
-A lessee acquiring leases may require less certainty of title than the first purchaser who is disbursing proceeds.
-This has nothing to do with the marketability of title, but rather with the economics and time involved in acquiring leases in competition with other lessees and with the time constraints in making title considerations.
+A lender may require less certainty of title than the purchaser of a commercial or residential property.
+This has nothing to do with the marketability of title, but rather with the economics and time involved in acquiring mortgages in competition with other lenders and with the time constraints in making title decisions.